 - 1 large white onion (sliced in 8 pcs lengthwise)

-- In a big bowl, put the chicken and add the rest of the ingredients (except the last 3 ingredients).
-Mix well to combine .
-Cover the bowl with plastic wrap and place in the fridge to marinate for at least 2 hours or overnight.
+- Place the chicken in a big bowl and add the rest of the ingredients (except the last 3 ingredients).
+Mix well.
+Cover with plastic wrap and refrigerate for at least 2 hours or overnight.

 - Take the chicken out of the fridge and preheat the oven to 400F.